pustotnik/zenmake/docs/conftests.rst

         Parameter ``defines`` can be used to set additional C/C++ defines to use in compiling of the test.
+        These defines will not be set for your code, only for the test.

     ``act`` = ``check-libs``
         *Parameters*: ``names`` = [], ``fromtask`` = True, ``defines`` = [],